shiannn/SPML-query-system/README.md

 # Machine Learning Query System via Django
-- This is an image classification system for HW1 of Security and Privacy of Machine Learning
+- This is an image classification system for HW1 of Security and Privacy of Machine Learning.
+- Five adversarially trained models are provided for evaluating images uploaded by users.
+    - Students need to generate adversarial examples (images) with enough attacking strength to make pre-trained models mis-classify.
+- An csv file of the results on each submitted image will be provided after each submission.

 # Installing
 ### Clone the repository